LemaMichael/Unicorn/README.md

 - [x] LIVE enhancements (long Press screen for 1 second)
 - [x] Type more than 50 characters in livestreams
 - [x] FOLLOWING page enhancements (long Press screen for 1 second)
+- [x] Display all gift prizes in livestreams
 - [ ] Your suggestions